 The giant Turbine Hall often houses enormous installations.
 The galleries contain several notable works by Lichtenstein, Mondrian, Picasso and many more.

-Head to the Tate Modern Café on Level 10 in the Blavatnik Building for free views over the city of London.
-Members can get an even better view from the Level 5 Members Bar in the Natalie Building.
+Head to the Tate Modern Café on Level 10 in the Blavatnik Building.
+It does decent food, but most importantly, it has excellent views over the city of London.

 The Millennium Bridge is just outside the Tate.
 This steel suspension pedestrian bridge was opened on 10 June 2000.
 On its very first day, as people walked over the bridge, it began to oscillate and sway.
 It was closed later that day and nicknamed the “Wobbly Bridge.”